wp-plugins/wcp-openweather/readme.txt

 * Added translations to the Albanian and French languages

 = 1.1.5 =
-* Fixed the issue with the error "mysqli::mysqli(): (HY000/2005): Unknown MySQL server host"
+* Fixed issue with the error "mysqli::mysqli(): (HY000/2005): Unknown MySQL server host"

 = 1.1.4 =
 * Changed: Removed "uniqueId" parameter from the shortcodes generator result